tinobragaa/codit-quiz/README.md

 ### Accessibility

 The WAVE web accessibility evaluation tool by WebAIM was used to ensure the webpages met accessibility standards.
-All pages passed without any errors.

-Responsive test on multiple devices
+Responsive test on multiple devices.
 The following devices were used to ensure the site was responsive:

 - Ipad Pro